trifectatechfoundation/teach-rs/content/mods/B-crate-engineering/topics/design-patterns/slides.md

 - Switch algorithms based on some run-time parameter (input, config, ...)

 ---
-layout: section
+layout: cover
 ---

 # Anti-patterns
 What *not* to do

 ---
-layout: section
+layout: cover
 ---

-# The Deref polymorphism anti-pattern
+# Deref polymorphism

 A common pitfall you'll want to avoid